corefan/xenko-docs/en/manual/game-studio/game-settings.md

 | Property             | Description
 |----------------------|------------
 | Streaming            | Enable streaming
 | Update interval | How frequently Xenko updates the streaming.
-Smaller intervals mean the streaming system reacts faster, but use more CPU and cause more memory fluctuations.
+Smaller intervals mean the streaming system reacts faster, but uses more CPU and causes more memory fluctuations.
 | Max resources per update | The maximum number of textures loaded or unloaded per streaming update.
 Higher numbers reduce pop-in but might slow down the framerate.
 | Resource timeout (millis)| How long resources stay loaded after they're no longer used (when the **memory budget** is exceeded)
 | Memory budget (in MB) | When the memory used by streaming exceeds this budget, Xenko unloads unused textures.
 You can increase this to keep more textures loaded when you have memory to spare, and vice versa.